In this article:

 You’ll see when you first go to build machines that there are four “slots” – like parking stalls in a garage.
 This is also where you can review machine parts and recipe ingredients in your inventory.

-To build a machine: click on an open machine slot, review your options, and click Select on the type of machine you want to build.
+Click on an open machine slot to reveal your machine options, then click Select on the type of machine you want to build.
+Most of the time, you have two choices:

-When you have enough parts to build a machine, the button is no longer gray.
+When you have enough space and parts to build a machine, the button is red.

-If you click on that Building Machine slot, you will see the option to pay shells to complete construction early.
+If you click on a machine slot while it says Building Machine, you will see the option to pay shells to complete construction early.
 This is totally optional -- you should only click on this if you don't want to wait the amount of time displayed.
 The more time you pay to skip, the more expensive it will be.
-Here's what that looks like on the Eggadore 64:
+Here's what that looks like:

 While you wait for construction to finish, you can go play as usual. |